 Today I attended the launch of a movie about how Auckland became a Peace City.
 It was such an important and momentous decision when New Zealand decided to officially become a nuclear-free country, and the movie documented this incredible journey.
 Included in the screening were moments from last year’s wonderful ceremony celebrating Auckland’s dedication as a Peace City, in which my friends and I played a small part.
 This inspiring afternoon got me thinking about what is really important in life.
 Obviously: Peace.
 And peace means so much more than simply the absence of war.

 A few months ago, I was given an excerpt of one of Sri Chinmoy’s books to read.
 Often we read things once and then file them away somewhere, but I have enjoyed keeping this piece of paper on my desk at home ever since.
-In this excerpt, Sri Chinmoy relates a story1 about an Indian spiritual master named Balananda who lived 100 years ago.
+In this excerpt, Sri Chinmoy relates a story ((“Four most important things in life” from India and Her Miracle-Feast: Come and Enjoy Yourself, Part 9)) about an Indian spiritual master named Balananda who lived 100 years ago.
 In the story, he tells his students: “Each of you needs to develop four most important things in your life.”
 Balananda then relates the following four qualities:

 “You need to develop the capacity to tolerate the world and to tolerate your own life.”